 The class will introduce students to the practice of tai chi.
-Students will learn the basic structure, footwork, and breathing involved in the execution of routines consisting of a variety of postures.
-2 hrs. activity/wk.
-This course will meet the general education requirement for Health and/or Physical Education.
+Students will learn the basic structure, footwork and breathing involved in the execution of routines consisting of a variety of postures.
+2 hrs./wk.

 HPER 130 Running Awareness and Exercise (1 Hour)